Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Salmonberry Fruits

-• The entire Stink Current plant, including the leaves, is sprinkled with yellowish glands that emit a sweet-skunky odor that gives the plant its name.
+• The entire stink currant plant, including the leaves, is sprinkled with yellowish glands that emit a sweet-skunky odor (which gives the plant its name).

-• Stink Currants produce 6 to 12-inch long racemes or inflorescences of 20 to 40 white to greenish flowers.
+• Stink currants produce 6- to 12-inch-long racemes (elongated clusters) of 20 to 40 white to greenish flowers; thimbleberry has a few large showy flowers per cluster.

-• Stink Currant berries form in long clusters and are round and blue with a whitish bloom.
+• Stink currant berries form in long clusters, are round and blue with a whitish bloom, and look nothing like a thimbleberry once they ripen.

-• Devil’s Club can reach a height of 10 to 16 ½, though it may stay much smaller.
+• Devil’s Club can reach 10 to 16 feet tall, though it may stay much smaller in some habitats.

 • Devil’s Club flowers are small, greenish-white, and form in dense umbels up to 8 inches in diameter.

-• Devil’s Club stems, and leaf veins on the upper and lower leaf surface are covered in irritating brittle yellow spines.
+• Devil’s Club stems and leaf veins (on both upper and lower leaf surfaces) are covered in irritating brittle yellow spines; thimbleberry stems and leaves are completely free of spines.

 • Devil’s Club berries are roundish and form in large cone-shaped clusters at the tops of the stems.